theeldermillenial/dbsync-py/docs/getting-started/installation.md

 ## Requirements

-- Python 3.12 or higher
+- Python 3.12 or higher (including Python 3.13)
 - PostgreSQL database with Cardano DB Sync data
 - pip or uv for package management

+## Python 3.13 Compatibility

+dbsync-py fully supports Python 3.13.
+We've addressed compatibility issues with the pycardano dependency by configuring pytest to ignore `FutureWarning` messages that occur due to deprecated `functools.partial` usage in Enum definitions within the upstream library.
+This ensures smooth operation while waiting for upstream fixes.

 ## Install from PyPI